 With our support and guidance, most people agree how their finances should be split without going to court – minimising cost and emotional and financial stress.
 If going to court (litigation) is necessary, our experienced team will guide you through every stage of the process and advise you as to the likely costs in doing so.

-Experts in dealing with complicated business structures, family firms, trusts (including offshore), we also work closely with valuers, forensic accountants and tax experts when required.
+Our family lawyers are experts in dealing with complicated business structures, family firms, trusts (including offshore), we also work closely with valuers, forensic accountants and tax experts when required.

-To make an appointment or enquiry with one of our divorce and separation team by telephone or email, please contact Richard Peaker or Sarah Dickinson.
+To make an appointment or enquiry with one of our divorce and separation solicitors by telephone or email, please contact Richard Peaker or Sarah Dickinson.
 All contacts will, of course, be treated in the strictest confidence.
 Alternatively, if you would prefer, please complete our enquiry form below.